gifford-lab/kmm-launcher/README.md

 ```

 Useful options:
-`price` sets the max bid price, $3 is reasonable.
+`price` sets the max bid price.
+Setting this value to Inf will use on-demand allocation (cannot be killed) but will cost a fixed price of ~$.16 / hr.
+Use this setting only if there's heavy contention, and you cannot wait. $3 is reasonable.
 Set too low and your jobs will get killed before completed

 `region` sets the job submit regions, you can check the spot prices of a `c3.8xlarge` and pick a cheap region